vernisaz/simcom/README.md

 if you plan to distribute the Simple Commander.

 ## Web server
-Since the project uses the websocket endpoint implemented on WS CGI technology, only the [SimHTTP](https://github.com/vernisaz/simhttp) can be used to run it properly.
+Since the project uses a websocket endpoint implemented on WS CGI technology, only the [SimHTTP](https://github.com/vernisaz/simhttp) can be used to run it properly.
 It isn't a drawback since the server exists on all platforms.